 The SegWit or Segregated Witness protocol is the necessary first step in preparing exchanges for the highly-anticipated Lightning Network.
 SegWit is important as it removes the signature information from your transactions prior to the computations being performed.
 By reducing the amount of data sent to the blockchain, developers have been able to cut BTC transfer fees by around 30%.

-As you would imagine, major exchanges have been hoping on this bandwagon the entire week.
+As you would imagine, major cryptocurrency exchanges have been hoping on this bandwagon the entire week.
 Coinbase, the largest exchange in North America, was among the first to announce the institution of the new protocol.
 The company’s Vice President, Dan Romero made a public statement in which he described the new technology as a bridge towards the eventual goal of incorporating the Lightning Network into their platform.

 While this is no doubt a huge development for the BTC community, it is worth mentioning that Coinbase did not lower its transfer fees at all following the announcement.
 Coinbase wasn’t the only exchange to get in on the Bitcoin 0.16.0 update hype with Bitfinex making a similar announcement the same day.
 Unlike Coinbase, Bitfinex has chosen to pass the savings on to their users and in a public statement, the exchange announced a 25% decrease in BTC transaction fees.
 Considering Bitfinex handles more than $680 million in daily trading volume, this move saved crypto traders a lot of Satoshis.